neggor/neggor.github.io/_posts/DiffusionModels/2023-02-16-Diffusion-Models.md

 data_mnist = scale_image(data_mnist[..., np.newaxis])
 ```

 And now... we really need to go fancy with the model.
 An arbitrary network does not work, we need something with a proper inductive bias.
 Since we are concerned with the gradient at the pixel level (each of our dimensions) but still need to take information over the whole picture, a network designed for image segmentation is ideal.
-An option is RefineNet (the images are obviously from the paper).
+An option is RefineNet (the images are from the paper).

 <p align="center">
   <img src="/assets/images/DiffusionModels/Refine_net.PNG" alt="RefineNet"/>